laravel-ja/ja-docs-12.x/original-en/queues.md

 As you can see, like [route middleware](/docs/{{version}}/middleware), job middleware receive the job being processed and a callback that should be invoked to continue processing the job.

+You can generate a new job middleware class using the `make:job-middleware` Artisan command.
 After creating job middleware, they may be attached to a job by returning them from the job's `middleware` method.
 This method does not exist on jobs scaffolded by the `make:job` Artisan command, so you will need to manually add it to your job class:

 ```php
 use App\Jobs\Middleware\RateLimited;